Does creatine increase testosterone? The science on muscle fuel and male hormones

 Symptoms and signals

 Since you cannot feel your hormone levels fluctuating in real-time, it is easy to confuse the feeling of a “pump” with a hormonal spike.
-Here is how to distinguish between the ergonomic effects of creatine and the signs of actual testosterone changes.
+Here is how to distinguish between the ergogenic effects of creatine and the signs of actual testosterone changes.

 Signs creatine is working (Physical):